mynamebrody/pizzadash/README.md

 One idea would be to run this via a local server such as a Raspberry Pi and have on demand pizza ordering whenever you just need a pizza!

+Requirements
+====
+pcap
+If you are running ubuntu you will need to run ` sudo apt-get install libpcap0.8-dev `

 Contributing
 ====